shrey45/The-Sykkle/README.md

 #### What we accomplished/discovered

+This week was really work heavy.
+We both just kept working on the app and the frame for the bike.
+We did some weight testing on the steel rod we bought and it seems that it will be able to hold up.
+For the app, I referenced ChatGPT for some starter Xcode for bluetooth, but it really didn't get me anywhere.
+I was mainly just reasearching a lot on how to get bluetooth compatibility with my app.

 #### Future plans

+Build is looking good for next week, and code has hiut a slight roadblock, but hopefully will recover soon.
+More work to come!

 ### 2/12 - 2/16

 #### What we accomplished/discovered

+This was a slighlty different weeks because we had french excahnge students, so we spent a little time off the project to show them around.
+On our block day, we both were absent so we weren't able to accomplish anything.
+On Thursday, we had a Zoom with Nicholas and talked about some problems I was having on the app development.
+He gave us some thoguhts and also sent a few links over that I could reference too.
+On Friday, we had an Aerospace Engineer talk to the class so once again, we weren't able to work on our project.

 #### Future plans

+Unfortuneatly, this week was (almost) completely unproductive due to the events that came up throughout.
+Next week we hope to hit the ground running again and make some more progress on the bluetooth aspect of the app, along with a finalzed frame.

 ### 2/19 - 2/23